22 March 2023 | Published by Bryony Pearce

-Where to apply: Find out how much you could receive and register your interest here.
+Where to apply: Find out how much you could receive and register your interest in the AD:VENTURE grant here.

-Where to apply: Learn about the courses currently on offer and how to apply here.
+Where to apply: Learn about the courses currently on offer and how to apply for the Accelerate Growth Hub here.

 This one’s a bit more niche, but if your business is in the research and development space, Eureka Eurostars is the largest international funding programme on offer.

-The grants and support on offer as part of the programme help businesses take ideas and turn them into a commercially viable product.
+The grants and support on offer as part of the programme help businesses take ideas and turn them into commercially viable products.
 You’ll get access to public funding, expert support, and heaps of networking opportunities.

-Where to apply: There are various application deadlines throughout the year, learn more and apply here.
+Where to apply: There are various application deadlines throughout the year, learn more and apply for Eureka Eurostars here.

-Another government-backed scheme, this one’s designed for small businesses based in rural locations who need to bring their IT infrastructure up to speed.
+This government-backed scheme is designed for small businesses based in rural locations that need to bring their IT infrastructure up to speed.

 If your business is based rurally, and you’re struggling with sub-par broadband, there’s £210 million on offer to help.
-You could bag up to £3,500 in funding to help cover the costs of installing gigabit broadband which is likely to work wonders for the smooth-running of your business.
+You could bag up to £4,500 in funding to help cover the costs of installing gigabit broadband which is likely to work wonders for the smooth running of your business.

-Where to apply: Head here to find out if you’re eligible (all you need to do is enter your postcode) and apply for the scheme.
+Where to apply: Head to the Gigabit broadband voucher website to find out if you’re eligible for the scheme.

-Whether you want to grow a business idea from scratch or grow your existing business, the Grow It Award could help with funding providing your business solves a social issue or makes a social impact.
+Whether you want to grow a business idea from scratch or grow your existing business, Social Entrepreneurs Awards could help with funding – providing your business solves a social issue or makes a social impact.

 The scheme aims to improve on the imbalance of equity in business funding and provide resources to marginalised groups in society.
-There’s between £500 and £15,00 in funding on offer with Grow It, depending on the size of your business.
+There’s up to £8,000 for start-ups and £18,000 in funding on offer for those looking to expand their business.

-Where to apply: Find out more about eligibility criteria and what’s on offer here.
+Where to apply: Find out more about eligibility criteria and what’s on offer at the UnLtd website.